AnyDSL/MimIR/docs/langref.md

 | sign | \[ `+` `-` \]                                              |                                                 |
 | sym  | \[ `_``a`-`z``A`-`Z` \]\[ `.``_``0`-`9``a`-`z``A`-`Z` \]\* | symbol                                          |

-So, *sym* referes to the shorthand rule while *Sym* refers to the *terminal* that is identical to *sym*.
+So, *sym* refers to the shorthand rule while *Sym* refers to the *terminal* that is identical to *sym*.
 However, the terminal *Ax* also uses the shorthand rule *sym*.

 ### Comments

-In addition, the following comments are avaiable:
+In addition, the following comments are available:
 * `/* ... */` multi-line comment
 * `//` single-line comment
 * `///` single-line comment that is put into the Markdown output (see [Emitters](@ref emitters))